Adjoint Rigid Transform Network: Task-conditioned Alignment of 3D Shapes: Adjoint Rigid Transform Network

 \section{Adjoint Rigid Transform Network}

 In this section, we describe the general formulation of Adjoint Rigid Transform (ART) Network and how it integrates with the target task.
-We also introduce the equivariance loss which helps ART learn a unique canonical orientation.
+We also introduce the equivariance loss which encourages the learned canonical orientation to be unique.